 The Hierarchy of Risk Controls

-With this in mind, we now offer a carefully constructed support package to small and medium-sized companies, regular events and tours, these are both affordable and effective in establishing a firm foundation in health and safety management.
+We offer a carefully constructed support package to small and medium-sized companies, regular events and tours, these are both affordable and effective in establishing a firm foundation in health and safety management.
 We call this package the ‘Health and Safety Development Program’, based loosely on the Health and Safety Executive’s publication HSG 65, ‘Successful Health and Safety Management’, HSG 65 has in fact been designed for larger businesses so we only apply this system loosely, (anything more would be over the top), but it is very effective.

-Many think they only need to deal with what goes on when on site (where clients or the authorities can see) but safety starts at the top and has to work down.
-The Safety Development Program includes your office, yard, workshop and warehouse operations as well as work on site (as required) in the safety management plan and, just like your financial management systems, a small amount of continuous effort is required to maintain your safety management systems.
-But be warned: safety is not a “bolt on extra”; you can’t pick it up and put it down when you’re busy.
+Many think they only need to deal with what goes on when on-site (where clients or the authorities can see) but safety starts at the top and has to work down.
+The Safety Development Program includes your office, yard, workshop and warehouse operations as well as work on-site (as required) in the safety management plan and, just like your financial management systems, a small amount of continuous effort is required to maintain your safety management systems.
+But be warned: safety is not a “bolt-on extra”; you can’t pick it up and put it down when you’re busy.
 A continuous effort is required or it will not work, its not just a paperwork exercise and remember, accidents have a habit of happening when you’re busy and things are fraught.